bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

-# Make a website and implement Segment from scratch in ten steps.
+# Module 1 (45 minutes)
-This is Module 1 (45 minutes).
+Make a website and implement Segment from scratch in ten steps.

 1.
 Create an account in GitHub (https://github.com/new) or sign in.